 When Is It Safe?

 Many question the safety of dental care for pregnant women.
-Routine dental care is, however, very safe as long as your dentist knows that you are pregnant.
+Routine dental care, however, is very safe as long as your dentist knows that you’re pregnant.
 It would be more risky not to seek dental care during this time due to your increased vulnerability for dental diseases and infections while pregnant.

-But while it is safe to receive dental care during your pregnancy, there are certain times you should avoid it.
+But while it’s safe to receive dental care during your pregnancy, there are certain times you should avoid it.
 Your first trimester and the second half of your third trimester are two such times that dental care should be avoided.
 These stages of your pregnancy are critical to your baby’s growth and development.
 The best time to seek care is during your second trimester.
-Dental procedures that are not an emergency should be postponed until after you deliver.
+Dental procedures that aren’t an emergency should be postponed until after you deliver.

 Something else to consider when pregnant is that your hormone levels increase during pregnancy, causing your gums to swell.
 Continuing to visit your dentist regularly can help prevent oral infections from developing in your mouth.
 This is important because certain infections, such as gum disease (also called periodontitis), have been connected to preterm labor.

 Preterm labor can be caused by increased hormone levels and inflammatory molecules in the bloodstream as a result of inflammation.
 Because pregnant women have an increased risk for gum disease (inflamed gums), prevention is especially important.